KaleLjl/Coursework-2-COMP0248/memory-bank/techContext.md

 ### Point Cloud Generation

-The depth-to-point-cloud conversion utilizes camera intrinsic parameters to project depth pixels into 3D space:
+The depth-to-point-cloud conversion utilizes camera intrinsic parameters to project depth pixels into 3D space.
+It filters depth values based on `min_depth` and `max_depth` defined in `config.py`.
+Note: `max_depth` was increased from 10.0m to 20.0m to accommodate larger distances observed in the `harvard_tea_2` sequence.

 ```python
 # Pseudo-code for depth to point cloud conversion